Scientific Name

 Description

-For pot culture in summer, it must be regularly watered during the vegetative period but allowing the soil to dry up before watering again completely.
+Pot culture in summer requires regular watering during the vegetative period, but allow the soil to dry completely before watering again.
 In winter, it's to be kept dry.
-Preferable not to water on overcast days, humid days, or cold winter days.
-Xerosicyos adapts to most soil types but not too heavy in texture; good drainage is desirable.
-If grown in a pot as an indoor plant, use soil for succulent plants.
-Low food needs.
-They should be fertilized only once during the active growing period.
-See more at How to Grow and Care for Xerosicyos.
+Preferably not to water on overcast, humid, or cold winter days.
+Xerosicyos adapts to most soil types, but prefers a light texture; good drainage is desirable.
+If grown in a pot as an indoor plant, use soil specifically designed for succulent plants, which have low nutrient needs.
+It should be fertilized only once during the active growing period.

 Links